maisiedaisie/toronto-shelter-opioid-risk/README.md

 - [03-simple-analysis.R](github.com/maisiedaisie/toronto-shelter-opioid-risk/R-code/03-simple-analysis.R): contains code to produce a list of TSSS sites with the number of proximal suspected poisoning events within two buffer radii: 200 metres and 500 metres.
 This code will print this information into a .csv file in the user's working directory.
 This code produces only a raw count without population-adjusted risk quantification.

 - [04-statistical-analysis.R](github.com/maisiedaisie/toronto-shelter-opioid-risk/R-code/04-statistical-analysis.R): contains code to produce a SIR and RR for each shelter site.
-This code will also produce statistical models to estimate the uncertainty of the analysis, including the use of Poisson distributions and Moran's _I_ statistic.
-This file is not run by the code snipped included in [QUICKSTART.md](github.com/maisiedaisie/toronto-shelter-opioid-risk/information-and-notes/QUICKSTART.md).
+We will be updating this code in the near future to produce statistical models to estimate the uncertainty of the analysis, including the use of Poisson distributions and Moran's _I_ statistic.
+This file is not run by the code snippet included in [QUICKSTART.md](github.com/maisiedaisie/toronto-shelter-opioid-risk/information-and-notes/QUICKSTART.md).

 - [05-figures.R](github.com/maisiedaisie/toronto-shelter-opioid-risk/R-code/05-figures.R): contains code to produce useful visualizations of the analysis, including geospatial mapping.